 The Vitamin D Sunshine Hypothesis

-Due to an explosion of new research papers being published over the last ten years, there is a vitamin D revolution going on in natural health circles.
+Due to an explosion of new research papers being published over the last couple of decades, there is a vitamin D revolution going on in natural health circles.
 People are no longer afraid of sunshine because of the simply amazing health benefits of vitamin D.

 This article on the vitamin D sunshine hypothesis lays out a commonsense foundation as to why taking much more than 400 IU a day through vitamin D supplementation gives people simply amazing health benefits.

 Could it be all about vitamin D sunshine synthesis?

 According to the Christian biblical account of the Garden of Eden, Adam and Eve ate from the tree of knowledge, put on clothes, and were kicked out.
 Ever since then, mankind has been sick.

 The evolution and history of vitamin D.

 How far back in time does the synthesis of vitamin D from the Sun go?
 Phytoplankton made vitamin D 750 million years ago.
 Phytoplankton is why wild salmon contain some vitamin D as a food source while farm-raised salmon does NOT.
 Most vertebrates produce vitamin D in the animal kingdom.
 Vertebrates are animals with backbones and include many species of fish that first originated about 525 million years ago.
 The need for strong backbones and skeletons is why most animals synthesize vitamin D from the Sun.
 Vitamin D is converted from a precursor chemical called 7-dehydrocholesterol.
 When 7-dehydrocholesterol is exposed to ultraviolet-B radiation through the skin, it is converted into cholecalciferol or vitamin D-3.